STATE CODES & LEED REQUIREMENTS

 AeroBarrier can help comply with increasingly rigorous state building codes, as well as meet requirements of green building programs such as LEED and Energy Star.

-Beginning in January 2020, Multifamily buildings that do NOT have balanced ventilation will be required to pass a blower door test with ≤ 0.3 cfm per square foot at 50 Pascals.
-This testing will be performed by a HERS Rater and verified by a building inspector before sign off.
+As of January 1, 2020 Multifamily buildings that do NOT have balanced ventilation are required to pass a blower door test with ≤ 0.3 cfm per square foot at 50 Pascals.
+This testing needs to be be performed by a HERS Rater and verified by a building inspector before sign off.
 The intent of this code requirement is to assure that if a dwelling unit is “leaky” that exhaust-only ventilation is not used, as that would draw air in from the neighboring dwelling units (balanced ventilation prevents this from occurring in leaky dwelling units.)

 - A balanced mechanical ventilation system shall provide the required dwelling-unit ventilation airflow.